 Isn’t my child too young to be tutored?

-These programs are very competitive, the answers say, and you need to make sure your kid kicks all those other kids’ asses out of the way.
+These programs are very competitive, the answers say, and you need to make sure your kid does better than other children.
 It’s never too soon to gain an advantage.

 My child is already bright, why does he or she need to be prepared?

-Of course it’s fair!
+Of course it’s fair, the website claims!
 It’s not only fair, it’s “rational”!
-What parent wouldn’t give their child an advantage!
-(Notice how they avoid actually answering the question by making kids who don’t get tutoring invisible and then suggesting that you’d be crazy not to enroll your child in the program.)
+What parent wouldn’t give their child an advantage!?
+They avoid actually answering the question.
+Instead, they make kids who don’t get tutoring invisible and then suggest that you’d be crazy not to enroll your child in the program.

 My friend says that her child got a very high ERB [score] without prepping.
 My kid should be able to do the same.

-Don’t be foolish.
+Don’t be foolish, the website responds.
 This isn’t about being bright, remember.
 Besides, your friend is lying.
 They’re spending $700,000 dollars on their kid’s schooling (aren’t we all!?) and we can’t disclose our clients but, trust us, they either forked over a grand to Bright Kids NYC or test administrators.